FifthMarauder99/Computer_Vision_B/README.md

 Given the music notes and image of three objects (filled note, quarter rest, and eight rest), we are asked to detect those object and predict the pitch tone for each filled note.

+## Assumption:
+- Stave lines are assumed to be perfectly horizontal
+- Ignoring sharp note symbol & flat note symbol
+- We only detect 3 objects: filled note, quarter rest, and eight rest

 ## Approach Explanation:

 - Firstly, we binarize the input image by replacing each pixel's value with 0 if it is greater or equal to 127.5 and 0 otherwise.
 127.5 is chosen as it is the middle value of the range [0,255].